 Who can bring a paternity action to establish paternity?

 In Texas, paternity actions can be brought by the child’s mother, a man claiming to be the father of the child, a government agency, or the child (including a child’s legal representative).

 Despite the importance of establishing paternity, there are several common issues and challenges that can arise in paternity cases.
 One common issue is a lack of cooperation from the alleged father.
 In some cases, the man may deny that he is the father or refuse to participate in DNA testing.

 Another issue is the issue of mistaken paternity.
 This occurs when a man is incorrectly named as the father of a child and is later determined not to be the biological father.
 This can lead to complex legal and emotional issues for both the man and the child.

 Finally, there may be issues related to child support and custody.
 In some cases, the father may contest a child support order, arguing that he is not the biological father of the child.
 Similarly, the father may contest a custody order, arguing that he has a right to custody or visitation based on his biological relationship to the child.

 Are there different legal types of paternity?

-Kind of.
 There are several different legal definitions of “father.”

 An acknowledged father is one that has an Acknowledgement of Paternity (AOP) filed with the Vital Statistics Unit, giving him the rights and obligations of a parent.